JohnBerg60/Arduino-VSCode/README.md

 Edit the Blink.cpp in the sources folder to your needs.
 You can add any numbers of sources files.

 Hit F5, the source should be compiled (first time, the Arduino core is also compiled), the compiled firmware is uploaded to the device.
-The debugger starts, stopping a the main entry, ready for executing setup and loop.
+The debugger starts, stopping at the main entry, ready for executing setup and loop.

-There are task for build (make on the terminal), and clean (make clean on the terminal).
+There are tasks for build (make on the terminal), and clean (make clean on the terminal).
 The compiled firmware is in the bin folder, the objects in the obj folder.

 ## Getting Started